amanjot-git/data-science-UofT/Foundations of Data Science/README.md

-# Foundation of Data Science
+# Foundations of Data Science
 - *Introduction to Python*<br>
 - *NumPy for Data Analysis*<br>
 - *Pandas for Data Manipulation*<br>